 Late night snacks.
 Games.
 Gossiping.
 Going to sleep past bedtime.
 These are all vital components of the time-honored tradition of going to a sleepover.
 Every parent remembers those super fun nights.
-And it’s now time for your children to experience their first sleepover.
+And it’s now time for your child’s first sleepover.

 But how do you know if you child is ready?
 What rules should you talk about with your child?
 And what should you prepare them for?